 We also handle cases that involve a vehicle defect, road condition, road obstacle, or other non-vehicular causes.
-In these scenarios, we may pursue compensation from a government entity or municipality, compay, manufacturer, distributor, or supplier.
+In these scenarios, we may pursue compensation from a government entity or municipality, company, manufacturer, distributor, or supplier.

 No two claims are exactly alike.
-Therefore, we would encourage you to give Tuttle Law, P.A., a call to talk about the specifics of your case, as well as any questions you might have.
+Therefore, we would encourage you to give Tuttle Larsen, P.A., a call to talk about the specifics of your case, as well as any questions you might have.

 How does an insurance company prove who was at fault in an automobile accident?
 One would think that for most accidents the fault is obvious.
 But to insurance companies, the process of determining who was at fault is sometimes more complicated.
 It is important to figure out who was negligent or liable when processing claims.
 If you provide the insurance company’s evidence supporting your side of the story, the more likely you will be to collect a fair settlement.

 Here are some points to help you establish fault if you are in a car accident: